junxit/us-congress-bills-109/metadata.md

 - 2006-02-01 — Introduced in House
 - 2006-02-01 — Introduced in House
 - 2006-02-01 — Referred to the House Committee on Transportation.
+- 2006-02-02 — Referred to the Subcommittee on Economic Development, Public Buildings and Emergency Management.
+- 2006-05-03 — Considered under suspension of the rules. (consideration: CR H1992-1993)
+- 2006-05-03 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4700.
+- 2006-05-03 — Motion to reconsider laid on the table Agreed to without objection.
+- 2006-05-03 — Mr. Kuhl (NY) moved to suspend the rules and pass the bill.
+- 2006-05-03 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H1993)
+- 2006-05-03 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H1993)